 I authorize CMS to verify the information contained herein.
 I agree to notify CMS in writing of any changes that may jeopardize my ability to meet the qualifications stated in this application prior to such change or within 30 days of the effective date of such change.
 I understand that such a change may result in termination of the approval.

-I understand that in accordance with 18 U.S.C. § 1001, any omission, misrepresentation or falsification of any information contained in this application or contained in any communication supplying information to CMS to complete or clarify this application may be punishable by criminal, civil, or other administrative actions including revocation of approval, fines, and/or imprisonment under Federal law.
+I understand that in accordance with 18 U.S.C.§.§ 1001, any omission, misrepresentation or falsification of any information contained in this application or contained in any communication supplying information to CMS to complete or clarify this application may be punishable by criminal, civil, or other administrative actions including revocation of approval, fines, and/or imprisonment under Federal law.

 I acknowledge that I am aware that there is operational policy guidance, including the forthcoming 2011 Call Letter, relevant to this application that is posted on the CMS website and that it is continually updated.
 Organizations submitting an application in response to this solicitation acknowledge that they will comply with such guidance should they be approved to offer EGWPs in association with the organization’s MA contract with CMS.